tmtanzeel/social-coder/README.md

 1) application: is the angular app that runs on localhost 4200
 2) server: is an express server which makes call to routes/api and runs on localhost 3000

-## Before deploying this app.
+## If you want to run a built version on same port.
 Replace server.js code with the code below

 const express = require('express');
 const bodyParser = require('body-parser');